 Much like with any interview, preparing beforehand is the key to success.
 You might feel tempted to write down your answers and hide them out of the camera’s view but don’t.
 Remember that even a virtual interview should flow like a conversation and not like a script reading.
 The interviewer is still seeking a person they can see themselves working with.
 And while getting your personality and enthusiasm across is harder in a video interview, you should still do your best to show them why you are that person.

-Although this might be one of the controversial Zoom interview tips, you should, in fact, dress the same for a virtual as you would for a traditional one.
+Although this might be one of the controversial Zoom interview tips, you should dress the same for a virtual as you would for a traditional one.
 Yes, that means pants are compulsory.
-Dressing for success will help you appear professional and make you feel more confident and prepared.
-If you’re not sure what attire to pick, business casual is a safe choice.
+Dressing for success will help you appear professional and feel more confident and prepared.
+If you’re unsure what attire to pick, business casual is a safe choice.
 For example, a simple button-down shirt with slacks or a skirt and a blazer will work for most Zoom interviews.

 When picking out your outfit, make sure it looks good on camera.
 Some patterns and colors might be too distracting or look distorted on video.
 Similarly, tops with a lower neckline might look odd if your camera angle leaves them entirely out of frame.
 To be safe, aim for clothing in neutral colors with no distracting patterns or textures.
 Again, it is best to test out your outfit using the Zoom app the day before your interview.

 At the end of the interview, the interviewer will likely ask if you have any questions.
-Just like during an in-person interview, you don’t want to pass up on this opportunity.
-So prepare your questions in advance and ask about the things that matter to you.
+Just like during an in-person interview, you don’t want to pass on this opportunity.
+So prepare your questions in advance and ask about what matters to you.
 You can write down your questions and keep them in front of you, but avoid just reading them out, as it will interrupt the conversational flow of the interview.
 Also, you can write down questions you think of during the interview.
 This will show that you’re engaged in the conversation and proactive.

 If you’re not used to video chatting, you might find it a bit awkward at first.
-To overcome this, ask a friend, family member, or a colleague to practice with you.
+Ask a friend, family member, or a colleague to practice with you to overcome this.
 This will help you zero in on any speech or body language patterns you need to look out for.

 This is one of the most crucial Zoom interview tips that people often overlook.
 Video interviews significantly limit your ability to communicate non-verbally.
 For this reason, it’s critical to use your body language professionally.
 For example, if you are taken aback by an unexpected question, take a moment to think before you answer.

 During your interview, sit up straight and look either at the screen or straight into the camera to imitate eye contact.
 Avoid looking at yourself on the screen – you will feel the need to fix your appearance constantly, and the interviewer will be able to tell.
-Instead of a handshake at the beginning and end of your interview, find another way to show your enthusiasm.
-Smiling, holding eye contact, or slightly nodding your head can all help you get your eagerness across.
+Find another way to show your enthusiasm instead of a handshake at the beginning and end of your interview.
+Smiling, holding eye contact, or slightly nodding your head can help you get your eagerness across.